-Straight Edge, Calculator (Calculators are not allowed on any quizzes.
-They can be used on HW, midterm, final and lab work).
+Straight Edge, Calculator (Calculators are not allowed on any quizzes, midterms or final exam.
+They can be used on HW).
+If you are using a calculator on an exam then the penalty is 50% off score.

 Also helpful are Protractor, Circle Template, Regular white copy paper for doing problems.